-On this Christmas weekend, we wanted to give you a taste of our upcoming ultimate guide on cheap tests here in Canada (and even around the world).
-So we’re starting with at least this tip for $16.99 tests even if there is a caveat… and also the $40 tests available more widely.
+We wanted to give you a taste of our upcoming ultimate guide on cheap tests here in Canada (and even around the world).
+So we’re starting with at least this tip for $16.99 tests even if there is a caveat… and also the ≈ $30 or $40 tests available more widely.

 We’ve often repeated that it’s completely false to believe that COVID-19 testing is necessarily expensive.
 I guess this myth exists for the same reason that the myth that travel itself is expensive exists.
 People plan poorly and don’t make choices accordingly… and then wonder why it costs so much.

 But hey, that will be for another article to help you travel more in 2022.

 They are no longer required to enter Canada, but even molecular tests (PCR) are not necessarily expensive.
 It’s only in the USA that free tests are easy to find (it’s so sad that lots of people pay hundreds of dollars there because they don’t know the pro tricks), but my 2 PCR tests abroad outside of the US cost me an average of $30.

 By the way, it is important to read the introduction to COVID-19 tests for travel, to understand that there are 2 main types of tests: Molecular and antigen.

 This tip today is just about rapid antigen tests (the rest will be in the full guide).

 So sign up for our free newsletter to receive the ultimate guide to testing when it’s ready.